awsdocs/amazon-s3-developer-guide/doc_source/using-with-s3-actions.md

 }
 ```

-Note that, if your user is going to use the console to view buckets, and see content of any of these buckets, the console will need the user to have the `s3:ListAllMyBuckets` and `s3:GetBucketLocation` permissions\.
-For an example walkthrough, see [An Example Walkthrough: Using user policies to control access to your bucket](walkthrough1.md)\.
+If your user is going to use the console to view buckets and see the contents of any of these buckets, the user must have the `s3:ListAllMyBuckets` and `s3:GetBucketLocation` permissions\.
+For an example, see [An Example Walkthrough: Using user policies to control access to your bucket](walkthrough1.md)\.

 ## Permissions Related to Bucket Subresource Operations<a name="using-with-s3-actions-related-to-bucket-subresources"></a>